statmike/SAS-Mini-Projects/Organizing Macros/Readme.md

 #Organizing Macros
-The goal of this project is to create code and macros that make macros easy to deploy in your SAS environment
+The goal of this project is to create code and macros that make macros easy to deploy in your SAS environment across the different scopes of macro usage in projects.

 ##Quick Start: